THE LIFE CYCLE OF STARS

 most of the hydrogen in the core was consumed in

-nuclear fusion to helium, the temperature is still high enough for
+nuclear fusion to helium, the temperature is even higher for fusion to

 As the change in fusion reactions are